george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

 By default Jekyll uses the [Pygments](http://pygments.org/) highlighting system for code blocks like the above.

-I you look at the HTML generated by Jekyll for the above code block you see:
+If you look at the HTML generated by Jekyll for the above code block you see:

 ```html
 <div class="highlight">